millette/pwnd/readme.md

 You only have to run this once.
 If you run it again, it will verify the SHA1 signatures only.

+You can safely delete dat/*.txt.7z after running init successfully if you don't plan on sharing those files with dat.
+Running init again will pick up the wrk/*.txt files, which are required.

 The plan is to eventually automate this process, perhaps even have the password files available through [dat][] (peer-to-peer).

 ### Dat